velocyto-team/velocyto.py/doc/tutorial/cli.rst

 3. Contain, in the 9th column, the key-value pair ``transcript_name`` (Optional, if not present it will be set to the value of `transcript_id`)
 4. Contain, in the 9th column, the key-value pair ``gene_id``, containing an unique identified for the gene.
 5. Contain, in the 9th column, the key-value pair ``gene_name`` (Optional, if not present it will be set to the value of `gene_id`)
-6. Contain, in the 9th column, the key-value pair ``exon_number`` (Reccomended but optional, if not provided velocyto will sort exons in memory and number them)
+6. Contain, in the 9th column, the key-value pair ``exon_number`` (Recommended but optional, if not provided velocyto will sort exons in memory and number them)

 .. warning::
     Annotation of artificial chromosomes such as the ones generated to count ERCC spikes or transgenes (GFP, Tomato, etc.) need also to contain the information above.